cronofy/cronofy-php/README.md

 Note that the **exact same** redirect URI must be passed to both methods for access to be granted.

-`$result` will be `true` for success response.
-Otherwise, it will be an error code.
+`$result` will be `true` for a successful request; otherwise, it will be an error code.
-Please reference [here](https://docs.cronofy.com/developers/api/authorization/request-authorization/#param-error) for possible error code.
+Please reference [our documentation](https://docs.cronofy.com/developers/api/authorization/request-authorization/#param-error) for possible error code.

 ## List calendars